GrakovNe/cinnamon-network-speed-monitor/README.md

 Usage
 -----

 The applet automatically monitors the first active network interface found at Cinnamon startup.
-You can change the monitored interface clicking on the applet.
+You can change the monitored interface right-clicking on the applet.

 Test
 ----

-The script was tested with Cinnamon 1.3 on Mint 12 and Ubuntu 11.10.
+The script was tested with Cinnamon 1.5.7 on Mint 13.